omitobi/conditional/readme.md

 </p>

 ## About Conditional

 A (optional but) fluent helper for object-oriented style of if-else statements.

 It helps you construct conditionals as you speak it object Oriented way.

 > Some use cases are not yet covered so you can default to `if() else {}` statement.

+## Minimum Requirement

+- PHP 7.4
+- (Older version compatibility to arrive with upcoming version of this package)

 ## Installation